pacnpal/Pac-cogs/videoarchiver/README.md

 Replace `[p]` with your bot's prefix.

-The required dependencies (yt-dlp, ffmpeg-python, requests) will be installed automatically.
+The required dependencies (yt-dlp, ffmpeg-python, requests, aiohttp) will be installed automatically.
 You will also need FFmpeg installed on your system - the cog will attempt to download and manage FFmpeg automatically if it's not found.

 ### Important: Keeping yt-dlp Updated